Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Acknowledgments

 \section{Acknowledgments}

 This work has been partially supported by the Centre d'Imagerie M\'{e}dicale de l’Universit\'{e} de Sherbrooke (CIMUS); the Axe d'Imagerie M\'{e}dicale (AIM) of the Centre de Recherche du CHUS (CRCHUS); and the R\'{e}seau de Bio-Imagerie du Qu\'{e}bec (RBIQ)/Quebec Bio-imaging Network (QBIN) (FRSQ - R\'{e}seaux de recherche th\'{e}matiques File: 35450).
-This research was enabled in part by support provided by Calcul Qu\'{e}bec (\href{https://www.calculquebec.ca/en/}{www.calculquebec.ca/en/}) and Compute Canada (\href{https://www.computecanada.ca/}{www.computecanada.ca}).
+This research was enabled in part by support provided by Calcul Qu\'{e}bec (\href{https://www.calculquebec.ca/en/}{www.calculquebec.ca}) and the Digital Research Alliance of Canada Advanced Research Computing service (\href{https://alliancecan.ca/en/services/advanced-research-computing}{www.alliancecan.ca}).
 We also thank the research chair in Neuroinformatics of the Universit\'{e} de Sherbrooke.
-Finally, thanks to Carl Lemaire, \'{E}tienne St-Onge, and Antoine Th\'{e}berge for their insightful comments and discussions.
+Finally, thanks to F\'{e}lix Dumais, Carl Lemaire, Emmanuelle Renauld, \'{E}tienne St-Onge, and Antoine Th\'{e}berge for their insightful comments and discussions.
 Data were provided in part by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.

 \setcitestyle{authoryear,open={((},close={))}}